Poison à la Carte

 "Poison à la Carte" is a Nero Wolfe mystery novella by Rex Stout, first published in April 1960 in the short-story collection Three at Wolfe's Door (Viking Press).

 Plot summary

 A group of gourmets, who call themselves the Ten for Aristology, invite Wolfe's chef Fritz to cook their annual dinner.
-Wolfe and Archie are included by courtesy.
+Wolfe and Archie are included by courtesy of Lewis Hewitt, who shares Wolfe’s love of orchids.
 Twelve young women, one per guest, serve the food — they are actresses supplied by a theatrical agency, and are termed "Hebes," after the cupbearer to the gods in the Greek pantheon (later replaced by Ganymede).

-A member of the Ten, Vincent Pyle, is poisoned and Wolfe quickly concludes that arsenic was administered by a server.
-Pyle is an investor in Broadway productions, and it's clearly possible that he knew one or more of the Hebes.
+Wolfe, Archie, and Hewitt partake in the various courses alongside the other members of the Ten, including shipping magnate Benjamin Schriver (the host of the event), theater agent Vincent Pyle, actor Adrian Dart, publisher Emil Kreis, and corporate lawyer Harvey Leacraft.
+Towards the end of the meal, Pyle starts feeling unwell, and Schriver takes him upstairs to rest before summoning a doctor.

+Wolfe immediately has Archie gather the Hebes in the kitchen, where he reveals that Pyle’s symptoms are consistent with arsenic poisoning.
+Wolfe has concluded that the arsenic was in the sour cream on top of the caviar served as the first course, which Pyle complained had sand in it even though no one else tasted any, which also means the poison was meant for him alone.
+The Hebes assigned to Pyle and the guests around him were Fern Faber, Nora Jaret, Carol Annis, Peggy Choate, Helen Iacono, and Lucy Morgan.
+When Wolfe questions them about their movements when the caviar was served, he learns some surprising information: